 But I’m afraid Saeed’s manner of dismissal was a very poor reflection on the otherwise sterling innings.
 It ill-beloved him to make that dash to Gupte’s innocuous ball and offer his wicket in a platter.

-Saeed Ahmad also scored a hundred in the fourth Test at Madras than followed a better reaction from the same author.
-He was spotted as a cricketer of class in West Indies is now a finished article, an experienced, balanced fully-organized cricketer who must reign in the cricket scene for a long time to come.
+Saeed Ahmad also scored a hundred on the fourth Test at Madras than followed by a better reaction from the same author.
+He was spotted as a cricketer of class in West Indies and is now a finished article, an experienced, balanced fully-organized cricketer who must reign in the cricket scene for a long time to come.

 Saeed Ahmad on the Tour of England in 1962

-The appointment of Saeed Ahmed as the captain of Pakistan for the MCC tour to Pakistan in 1968-69, was being seen as political.
-In the first Test match at Lahore, Hanif Muhammad and Mushtaq Muhammad were doing there utmost to save Pakistan from a defeat.
+The appointment of Saeed Ahmed as the captain of Pakistan for the MCC tour to Pakistan in 1968-69, was seen as political.
+In the first Test match at Lahore, Hanif Muhammad and Mushtaq Muhammad were doing their utmost to save Pakistan from defeat.
 A small section of the crowd booed the Muhammad brother and it was believed that this demonstration was inspired by pro-Saeed elements.

 But he was left with no choice but to issue a statement in an attempt to defuse the uneasiness in the Pakistan camp.
 The statement issued to the press which was countersigned by Hanif read.
 My attention has been drawn to a news item alleging that I had refused to pose for a photograph with Hanif Muhammad at a local function on March 5th.

-At this point, I would like to refer to a speech made by me at a reception in my honor a Hotel Intercontinental on the M.C.C tour.
-In which it will be recalled I paid tributes to Hanif Muhammad as being the backbone of Pakistan Cricket Team.
+At this point, I would like to refer to a speech made by me at a reception in my honor at the Hotel Intercontinental on the M.C.C tour.
+It will be recalled I paid tributes to Hanif Muhammad as being the backbone of the Pakistan Cricket Team.
 I’m sure that he will be the first to endorse that I have on every occasion paid the respect due to him as a player of international repute.
 Moreover, I am proud to add that no amount of mischief-making will succeed in destroying the unity and solidarity of the Pakistan Cricket Team.

 Shocked at his dismissal Saeed’s fiery temper took over and he was involved in an abusive slanging match with the selectors.
 The following day it was announced by the Board that Saeed had been debarred from playing first-class cricket in and outside Pakistan by the Executive Committee of BCCP.

 His attitude on his third tour of England was mysterious, to say the least.
-Time and again he would simply disappear without informing the tour management of his whereabout.
-In the 18 man squad, Saeed was the senior-most players and was also a member of the tour selection committee.
+Time and again he would simply disappear without informing the tour management of his whereabouts.
+In the 18-man squad, Saeed was the senior-most player and was also a member of the tour selection committee.
 But right from the opening game against Worcestershire, Saeed was back to his old tricks.

 Having served his country so well at number three positions for the last thirteen years, for some strange reasons he refused to take up the challenge on this important tour.
 However, he was to regret his decision as the twenty-three years old PIA batsman Zaheer Abbas made the most of this God-sent opportunity on his maiden tour that left Saeed Ahmad with no place at all in the team.